flostadler/aws-k8s/README.md

 # aws-k8s

-A collection of Pulumi components for managing AWS EKS clusters and/or related resources.
+A collection of Pulumi components for managing AWS EKS clusters and related resources.

 ## Features